aviart/gd-star-rating/readme.txt

 == Changelog ==
 = 1.6.0 =
 * Custom support for taxonomies in widgets and builder
+* Many improvements to templates and rendering
+* Several rendering, rss and builder problems fixed

 = 1.5.8 =
 * Russian and Ukrainian translations